Niagara Purple Eagles

 The Niagara Purple Eagles are athletics teams that represent Niagara University in college sports.
-Part of the NCAA's Division I, the Purple Eagles field 18 varsity level teams.
-The Purple Eagles are members of the Metro Atlantic Athletic Conference and Atlantic Hockey.
+Part of the NCAA's Division I, the Purple Eagles field 19 varsity level teams.
+The Purple Eagles are full members of the Metro Atlantic Athletic Conference and the ice hockey-only Atlantic Hockey America, and are also members of the Northeast Conference for women's bowling.
+Previously, Niagara was a charter member of the Eastern College Athletic Conference-North (1979-1989).
 Between 1946 and 1958, Niagara was a member of the Western New York Little Three Conference.

 In 2012, the women's ice hockey program was replaced by women's track and field.
+In 2023 women's bowling was added with a number of players from closing Medaille University, their head coach and their assistant coach.

-Teams
+Sports sponsored

 Club teams

 Teams competing at the club level are: